DennisDahlberg/BlackJackMVC/README.md

 ## Database

 Uses a local PostgreSQL database configured in `appsettings.json`.
 Make sure that PostgreSQL is installed and running and can be found [**HERE**](https://www.postgresql.org/download/)

+## Future Plans

+- History of past games
+- Stat page where you can compare stats to other players